AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     The f/stop of the camera when it captured the image.

-.. option:: "openexr:CameraTemperature" : float
+.. option:: "WhiteBalanceTemperature" : float

     Color temperature in Kelvin of the camera when it captured the image.

-.. option:: "openexr:CameraTint" : float
+.. option:: "WhiteBalanceTint" : float

     Green/magenta tint of the camera when it captured the image.

-.. option:: "NominalFocalLength" : float
+.. option:: "FocalLengthNominal" : float

     Mumber printed on barrel of a prime lens, or number next to index mark on a zoom lens, in units of millimeters.

-.. option:: "PinholeFocalLength" : float
+.. option:: "FocalLengthPinhole" : float

     In the simplest model of image formation, the distance between the pinhole and the image plane, in units of millimeters.

-.. option:: "EffectiveFocalLength" : float
+.. option:: "FocalLengthEffective" : float

     In the thick lens model, the effective focal length is the distance between the front focal point and the front nodal point, or equivalently the back focal point and the back nodal point, in units of millimeters.